Xunnamius/black-flag/README.md

 > yargs!

 Aside from the expanded feature set, there are some minor differences between yargs and Black Flag.
-They should not be relevant for most projects.
+They should not be relevant given proper use of Black Flag, but are noted below nonetheless.

-In no particular order:

 <!-- lint disable list-item-style -->

+#### Minor Differences

-- The `yargs::argv` magic property is soft-disabled (always returns `undefined`) so that deep cloning a yargs instance doesn't result in `parse` (_and command handlers_) getting invoked several times, _even after an error occurred in an earlier invocation_.
+- The `yargs::argv` magic property is soft-disabled (always returns `undefined`) so that deep cloning a yargs instance doesn't result in `yargs::parse` (_and yargs's command handlers_) getting invoked several times, _even after an error occurred in an earlier invocation_.
 This can lead to undefined or even dangerous behavior.

-  Who in their right mind is out here cloning yargs instances, you may ask?
+  > Who in their right mind is out here cloning yargs instances, you may ask?
-  [Jest does so whenever you use certain asymmetric matchers][31].
+  > [Jest does so whenever you use certain asymmetric matchers][31].

-  Either way, you should never call `yargs::parse`, `yargs::parseAsync`, `yargs::argv`, etc directly, but call [`runProgram`][13] or [`PreExecutionContext::execute`][10] instead, making this effectively a non-issue.
+  Regardless, you should never have to reach below Black Flag's abstraction over yargs to call methods like `yargs::parse`, `yargs::parseAsync`, `yargs::argv`, etc. Instead, just [use Black Flag as intended][7].

+  Therefore, this is effectively a non-issue with proper declarative use of Black Flag.

-- Though it would be trivial, yargs [middleware][32] isn't supported since the functionality is already covered by the `configureArguments` configuration hook ~~and I didn't notice yargs had this feature until after I wrote Black Flag~~.
+- Though it would be trivial, yargs [middleware][32] isn't supported since the functionality is already covered by configuration hooks ~~and I didn't notice yargs had this feature until after I wrote Black Flag~~.
+If you have a yargs middleware function you want to run, call it in [`configureArguments`][24] instead.

+#### Irrelevant Differences

-- A [bug][33] in yargs prevents `showHelp(...)`/`--help` from printing anything when using an async [`builder`][6] function (or promise-returning function) for a default command, so they are not allowed by intellisense.
+- A [bug][33] in yargs\@17.7.2 prevents `showHelp(...)`/`--help` from printing
+  anything when using an async [`builder`][6] function (or promise-returning function) for a default command, so they are not allowed by intellisense.
   However, Black Flag supports an asynchronous function as the value of `module.exports` in CJS code, and top-level await in ESM code, so if you really need an async [`builder`][6] function, [hoist][34] the async logic to work around this bug for now.

-- Since custom error handling is covered quite comprehensively by the [`configureErrorHandlingEpilogue`][12] configuration hook, the `yargs::showHelpOnFail(...)` method will ignore the "message" parameter.
-Use the hook if you want custom error messages and the like.
+- One of Black Flag's features is simple comprehensive error reporting via the [`configureErrorHandlingEpilogue`][12] configuration hook.
+Therefore, the `yargs::showHelpOnFail(...)` method will ignore the redundant "message" parameter.
+Use said hook to output an "epilogue" message after yargs outputs an error message.

 - Since every auto-discovered command translates [into its own yargs instances][35], the [`command`][6] property, if exported by your command file(s), must start with `"$0"`.
 However, most command files shouldn't export a [`command`][6] property at all since the default usually suffices.

+  > Black Flag will throw if any auto-discovered command exports an invalid
+  > property.

+- `yargs::check` and `yargs::global`, while they work as expected on commands and their direct sub-commands, do not necessarily apply "globally" across your entire command hierarchy since [there are several _distinct_ yargs instances in play when Black Flag executes][35].
+This is not a problem for most projects and vanilla yargs already has a similar limitation with `yargs::check`.

-- Yargs methods like `yargs::check` no longer apply globally across disparate yargs instances since [they are literally different objects in memory][35].
-In the weird case where you want the same check to apply to every single command in your hierarchy, you can call `yargs::check` for each command (perhaps via the [`configureExecutionPrologue`][36] hook).
+  However, if for some reason you want a uniform check to apply to every single yargs instance across your entire command hierarchy, you can leverage the [`configureExecutionPrologue`][36] hook and [command metadata][35] to work around this.

-  This is how most vanilla yargs methods already work with respect to sub-commands and so shouldn't be an issue for most projects.

 - Due to the way Black Flag stacks yargs instances, arbitrary parameters cannot appear in the arguments list until after the final command name.